The Decision Support Tool (DST) Assessment

 The ICB’s Written Decision

-Once the assessment is complete, the ICB will provide a written decision that includes: • A copy of the Decision Support Tool (DST). • The rationale for their decision. • Details of the appeals process.
 If you disagree with the ICB’s decision, you have the right to appeal.
 Appeals must be submitted in writing within six months of receiving the decision.
 Next Steps If the assessment is successful: The individual qualifies for CHC funding.
 The NHS will then take responsibility for covering the full cost of their care, including accommodation and related social care needs.
 If the assessment is unsuccessful: If the individual’s care needs are deemed not to be primarily health-related, responsibility for their care will transfer to the Local Authority (Social Services).
 Local Authority care is means-tested, so the cost will depend on the individual’s financial situation.
 Even if CHC funding is denied, the DST assessment can serve as a useful baseline for future reassessments, particularly if the individual’s condition changes.
 In such cases, a new assessment can be requested.
 Additionally, the individual should have their nursing needs assessed to determine if they qualify for NHS-funded Nursing Care.
-To learn more about how ARROW can support you throughout the DST assessment process, click the button below. |
+Get in touch to discuss how ARROW can support you through the Decision Support Tool process: |